Opioid Addiction Recovery Program: OARP

 How Does Our Clinic Helps?

 Buprenorphine and Naloxone treatment is offered by FDA approved physician.
-Dr. Sanjay Nigam is one of the FDA approved physician who can prescribe the medication.
+Dr. Sanjay Nigam, Jaime Mendoza PMHNP, Jennifer Thery PMHNP are FDA approved provider who can prescribe the medication.
 We have two trained counselor Amy Hemann, LCSW and Dianna Jarman, LCSW.

-All individuals who are enrolled in the Opioid treatment program are provided with an outpatient prescription for Buprenorphine and Naloxone (combination).
+All individuals who are enrolled in the Opioid treatment program or MAT program are provided with an outpatient prescription for Buprenorphine and Naloxone (combination).

 There is a specific process to initiate participation in the program.
 There is a need to monitor any kind of substance use through routine and random provision of urine specimens.